emmobley63/Equator-Climate-Vacation/README.md

 VACATIONPY
 We wanted to use our dataset to create a visual representation of humidity using google's Places API.
 We created a heat_layer and added it to google maps figure.

 We then thought we could find ideal vacation spots for ourselves by narrowing down the weather data to our preferred weather.
-We created an ideal dataframe with temperature less 100 and more than 75, wind speed at less than 10 mph, cloudiness less than 5%.
+We created an ideal dataframe with temperature less than 100 and more than 75, wind speed at less than 10 mph, cloudiness less than 5%.
 We left humidity open because we enjoy all humidities.
 Then we wanted tot find a hotel close to our narrowed locations.
 We quieried Google's nearby searches to find a list of the nearest hotels.
 We took the first one and add the hotel name and coordinates to the df.
 Then, we used citipy to grab the city name and country of the hotel to put it into the dataframe.
 We then placed them along with our heatmap on the google map.